One of my readers wrote a letter explaining a rather odd behavior in her family.

 I have a theory.
 Her own family members don't judge one another.
 They love each other freely and unreservedly.
 On the other hand, hubby's family members are "psychically split" into the believers, the non-believers and even a shunned family member.
-Fortunately the believers don't preach to the non-believers, yet there is a sense of being watched.
+The believers don't necessarily preach to the non-believers, yet there is a sense of being watched.

 Thinking back to my bible-thumping days, I heard many a talk about "winning unbelievers without a word."
 So even though the reader's in-laws don't speak openly about an agenda, sensitive souls are able to discern an ulterior motive — it's that uncomfortable feeling of being watched which presents itself whenever the in-laws are around.
-The believers judge the non-believers, the doubters and the apostate.
-The unbelievers feel they aren't measuring up to their believing relatives.
+The believers judge the non-believers, the doubters, and the apostate.
+The believers believe the unbelievers aren't "measuring up" in some biblical way.
+Of course, the unbelievers can sense the rift — the air of superiority over the unbelievers.
 The apostate, well, that's a whole other story.
+They are "already dead" in the believer's eyes.
 I know, I used to be a believer.

 Actually, it goes even further than that.
 The believers are encouraged to compare and judge another believer!
 I heard a talk once in which the congregation was compared to a wheel.
-The wheel consisted of a hub, the spokes and the rim.
-The hub was head office and the spokes were the measuring rod of religious activity.
-If a member was close to the hub, they were considered very active and busily engrossed in their reading of Watchtower publications, involved in door-to-door preaching activity and attending/participating in five meetings per week — faithfully.
+The wheel consisted of a hub, the spokes, and the rim.
+The hub was the Watchtower corporation's global head office, and the spokes were the measuring rod of religious activity.
+If a member was close to the hub, they were considered very active and busily engrossed in their reading of Watchtower publications, involved in door-to-door preaching activity, and attending/participating in five meetings per week — faithfully.
 Heaven forbid members would choose to live on the wheel rim.
 Why, those folks were at risk of being "lured away" from the safe confines of the religious order!

 But the talk went even further by suggesting that members on the spokes "should" focus intently on moving ever-closer toward the hub.
 They were counseled to consider not even associating with another member further out on a spoke from them, because those ones may be "less spiritual" — so beware!